CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 - **Create a workspace.** Clone your fork from Github.

-- **Add upstream remote** Run the following terminal command to set the CDM Github repository as the fetch remote:
+- **Add upstream remote.** Run the following terminal command to set the CDM Github repository as the fetch remote:
 ```
 git remote add upstream git@github.com:CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump.git --mirror=fetch;
 ```